-NOTE 8-EARNINGS PER SHARE
+NOTE 7 - EARNINGS PER SHARE

-Basic earnings per share of common stock is computed by dividing net loss attributable to AirSculpt Technologies, Inc. for the period subsequent to the IPO by the weighted-average number of shares of common stock outstanding during the same period.
-Diluted earnings per share of common stock is computed by dividing net loss attributable to AirSculpt Technologies, Inc. for the period subsequent to the IPO by the weighted-average number of shares of common stock adjusted to give effect to potentially dilutive securities.
-Diluted loss per share for the period subsequent to the IPO is the same as basic loss per share as the inclusion of potentially dilutive shares would be antidilutive.
+Basic earnings per share of common stock is computed by dividing net income/loss attributable to AirSculpt Technologies, Inc. for the twelve months ended December 31, 2023 and 2022 by the weighted-average number of shares of common stock outstanding during the same period.
+Diluted earnings per share of common stock is computed by dividing net income/loss attributable to AirSculpt Technologies, Inc. for the twelve months ended December 31, 2023 and 2022 by the weighted-average number of shares of common stock adjusted to give effect to potentially dilutive securities.
+Where the inclusion of potentially dilutive shares would be antidilutive, diluted loss per share equals basic loss per share.